tye642/nashville_public_transportation/README.md

 * Looking at cities that are larger, what is in store for us down the road?

 ### **Known Issues and Challenges**
-* The Census data need cleaning because the city names are not just the city, but may include other names. ie. "Nashville-Davidson metropolitan government.."
+* The Census data needs cleaning because the city names are not just the city, but may include other names. ie. "Nashville-Davidson metropolitan government.."
   * I want to join this to my other datasets and will need a clean column to join to.
-*
+* Due to time constraints, I couldn't clean my 'city' column to a point to join my 2 datasets.
+Instead, I joined them in a more manual fashion.
+* Since the my data was from several different sources, things didn't always line up.
+As an example, the public transportation dataset includes their own estimate on the population in the city.
+Those numbers do not always line up with the census numbers.

 ### **Data Sources and Tools**
 * Census data: this dataset could be used to find cities similar to Nashville.
 Would be useful to ‘join’ this to other datasets to see what their public transportation system looks like.